msg-byu/getting-started/instructions/github.md

 ```

 We are now working on the dev branch and anything we commit will be
-pushed to dev instead of master creating a stable code base.
+pushed to dev instead of main creating a stable code base.

-You are now ready to return to the remainder of the walkthrogh found
+You are now ready to return to the remainder of the walkthrough found
 [here](../README.md#python).